zonika/school-domain-with-db-web-0715-public/README.md

 end
 ```

-It basically is the exact opposite of the previous test, in fact, it relies on the `create_table` method to ensure that the table exists before we attempt to drop it (again, preventing false positives).
+It basically is the exact opposite of the previous test.
 Your job is to define a class method on `Student` that will execute the correct SQL to drop a students table.

 ### `#insert` do